Rising interest rates: Why they’re increasing and how this might affect you

 At Sallie Mae, variable rates are set around the 25th of every month.
 Log in to your account and check your monthly billing statements to see if there’s an increase in your monthly payment.
 If there is, you’ll see messaging indicating that “the interest rate changed.”

-You can’t change the type of interest rate (fixed or variable) that your private student loan has once it’s certified (approved) by your school.
+You can’t change the type of interest rate (fixed or variable) that your private student loan after it’s been finalized.
 But there are some things you can do to lower your total loan cost.

 • Take advantage of discounts your lender offers, like Sallie Mae’s discount for enrolling in auto debit.